 The Division of Asthma, Allergy & Lung Biology has three main research aims:

-- To understand mechanisms of anti-inflammatory drug action;
+to understand mechanisms of anti-inflammatory drug action, and

 Our research programmes range from basic science to clinical research and include studies that will elucidate the molecular and physiological mechanisms of inflammation; research to identify and test new therapeutic approaches to treating allergies, inflammation and cancer; and clinical trials to test new allergy prevention strategies.